continuwuity/continuwuity/docs/development/code_style.md

 ### Code Comments

 - Reference related documentation or parts of the specification
-- When a task has multiple ways of being acheved, explain your reasoning for your decision
+- When a task has multiple ways of being achieved, explain your reasoning for your decision
 - Update comments when code changes

 ```rs